artsvuni/FFKit/README.md

 #### positionAfter(_after, frame, offset=0_)

-Is used to ealely position units/components one after another.
+Is used to to position units/components one after another.

-Positions current componnet bellow component/object specified in 'after'.
+Positions current components bellow component/object specified in 'after'.
 Also inherits the parent of specified component.
 If 'y' is defined after using 'after' then the unit will be pushed down by the number defined in 'y'.